BuggPlayer/BuggPlayer/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+🎓 &nbsp;Hi, I am Hifzurrehman.
+I am a passionate self-taught full-stack and mobile app developer.
+I am experienced with developing reusable/maintainable code in JavaScript/React-native/React js and Java.
+I started out as a developer alongwith my final year studies in 2019.
+Since then, I have gained experience and improved my software developments skills considerably.
+I like to keep myself updated with the latest technologies and trends.
+I have always been enthusiastic about developing software and providing the best user friendly software to the users..\
 🎓 &nbsp;I'm currently studying Computer Science at the University of Mumbai.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
 ✍️ &nbsp;In my free time, I pursue freelancing and Blog Writing as hobbies/side hustles.\